 In 1962 David Konigsburg was transferred to New York, and the children were enrolled in school.
 Konigsburg began to write!

 The inspiration for Konigsburg’s first novel came from watching her daughter Laurie hesitantly discover new friends after moving to suburban New York.
 The book was Jennifer, Hecate, Macbeth, William McKinley, and me, Elizabeth.
 It tells the story of Elizabeth, who is new in town, and her attempts to find friends.
 It doesn’t help that she is small for her age.
-Cynthia, the cool kid in school who is African American, is quick to dismiss her.
-But Elizabeth meets Jennifer, another classic outsider who styles herself as a witch.
+Cynthia, the cool kid in school, is quick to dismiss her.
+But Elizabeth meets Jennifer, another classic outsider who styles herself as a witch and is Black.
 Elizabeth soon becomes her apprentice, and suddenly life is full of adventures.

 From this first novel, critics saw that this author didn’t look for easy solutions.
 Elizabeth comes face-to-face with what it means to be “normal” and decides it doesn’t matter, that it’s better to be yourself—a profound and timeless insight.
 Interestingly, Konigsburg isn’t writing about her early life but rather thinking about her daughter.
 Or is she also thinking about herself?
 She leaves you to wonder.